yorku-ease/Model-Driven-Epidemiology/docs/SRS.md

 ### 1.4 Model Views

-1.4.1 A mathematical equations view is available
+1.4.1 A mathematical equations view is available using a text editor

 1.4.2 A list of members view is available using Eclipse

 1.4.3 A graphical view is available using [Sirius](https://www.eclipse.org/sirius/overview.html)

-1.4.4 A DSL view is available through any text editor
+1.4.4 A DSL view is available using a text editor

-1.4.5 An XML view available through any text editor
+1.4.5 An XML view available using a text editor

 1.4.6 *An expanded graphical view is available using **?*** TBD during a meeting if it is useful